 The first example is called LB-COLL and generates a Wait at $N \times N$ inefficiency pattern, where a load imbalance induces waiting times at the next synchronizing collective communication.
-Figure 3(a) shows one possible incarnation of this pattern, as it appears in our example.
+Figure 3a shows one possible incarnation of this pattern, as it appears in our example.
 In this program, a sequence of three function calls is executed inside a loop of 100 iterations.
 The first routine is called foo(), emulating a load imbalance by making the execution time dependent on the rank number.
 The last function call in each iteration is MPI_Allreduce(), implicitly synchronizing all processes involved due to the all-to-all character of the communication.
 To show the long-range effects of the perturbation introduced by the imbalance, a routine bar() is executed in between, taking the same amount of time for each process.

-The second example is called LB-P2P and generates a Late Sender inefficiency pattern, as depicted in Figure 3(b).
+The second example is called LB-P2P and generates a Late Sender inefficiency pattern, as depicted in Figure 3b.
 Load imbalance between processes with odd and even rank numbers causes processes A and C to wait in a later point-to-point receive operation.
 In this more complex case, not only computational phases (i.e., calls to bar()) appear between cause and symptom of the imbalance, but also additional communications involving other combinations of processes.
 Again, 100 iterations of the illustrated behavior were performed.

-In both cases, the simulator was used to verify the hypothesis that the imbalance in function foo() is mainly responsible for the later occurrence of wait states and that balancing it would substantially contribute to their reduction.
-To validate the accuracy of our prediction, the result was compared to measurements with a version of the program that had been previously modified according to our hypothesis.
+In both cases, the simulator was used to verify the hypothesis that the imbalance in function $f \circ \circ ()$ is mainly responsible for the later formation of wait states and that balancing it would substantially contribute to their reduction.
+To validate the accuracy of our prediction, simulated executions were compared to measurements with a version of the program that had been previously modified according to our hypothesis.
 Like in the previous case, the experiments were performed on a range of scales from 32 to 4,096 processes.
-In relation to the results obtained for the identity simulation of SWEEP3D, the overall prediction accuracy was even better for both examples (in the order of $\pm 0.002\%$, i.e., showing only measurement noise).
-Contrasting the pattern search results of the original runs with the results of the simulated optimized runs using the difference operator introduced in Section 3 revealed that the simulated balancing of function foo() indeed eliminated the majority of the Late Sender pattern instances, as was expected.
-This result was also confirmed by the measured optimized runs.
+In relation to the results obtained for the identity simulation of SWEEP3D, the relative deviation of the predicted from the measured execution time was even smaller for both examples (in the order of 0.002%, i.e., showing only measurement noise).
+Contrasting the trace-analysis results of the original runs with the results of the simulated optimized runs using the difference operator introduced in Section III revealed that the simulated balancing of function $f \circ ()$ would eliminate the majority of the Late Sender pattern instances, as was expected.
+This result was confirmed by the measured optimized runs.

-5.3 Altering Communication Behavior
+C. Altering Communication Behavior